-- 1. Take the MPEG-2443 unit out of the box, and install it into a rack or set it on a table during initial set up. - 2.
+- 1. Take the MPEG-3270 or MPEG-4290 unit out of the box, and install it into a rack or set it on a table during initial set up. - 2.
 Unpack the external power supply and the IEC cord:

-3. Plug the IEC power cord into the external power supply and then plug the cord from the external power supply into the connector on the back panel of the MPEG-2443.
+3. Plug the IEC power cord into the external power supply and then plug the cord from the external power supply into the connector on the back panel of the MPEG-3270 or MPEG-4290.

-4. After connecting the power cords, you should see the A and B indicators below each screen light up.
-Press the Power button located at the left under each screen:

-5. For 30 seconds, the Power indicators should flash.
+- 4. After connecting the power cords, you should see the A and B indicators below each screen light up.
+Press the Power button located at the left under each screen. - 5.
+For 30 seconds, the Power indicators should flash.
 Then the screens should show a progress bar, followed by some white flashes and a splash screen showing the MPEG Series product line.
 The start up process takes just over a minute.
-When the start up process is complete, you should see a screen similar to the following:

-6. Proceed to Monitoring a 3G/HD/SD-SDI Signal on page 13, Monitoring an ASI Stream on page 14, Monitoring an Ethernet Stream on page 15, or Monitoring an HDMI Signal on page 17, depending upon your monitoring needs.
+When the start up process is complete, you should see the words, "SDI-A: No Sync" at the upper left of the screen, assuming that no SDI signal is in fact present. - 6.
+Proceed to Monitoring a 3G/HD-SDI Signal on page 15, Monitoring an ASI Stream on page 16, Monitoring an Ethernet Stream on page 17, or Monitoring an HDMI Signal on page 19, depending upon your monitoring needs.